 Meet Dr. Miller, the path to getting into veterinary school and graduating was not an easy one but she did it!
 Dr. Miller went to grad school and graduated summa cum laude with an MS in Biology.
 This was to strengthen her application for veterinary school, and have a backup plan in case she didn’t get in.

-You might be wondering what the easiest vet school to get into is.
-There is no easy answer.
-If you want to make comparisons of the different vet schools, the guide below can help you apply where you will have the best chance.
+You might be wondering which vet school is the easiest to get into.
+Unfortunately, there is no simple answer.
+The guide below can help you compare the different vet schools so that you can apply where you will have the best chances.

 *Note to reader: there might be affiliate links, anything through the links provided (at no extra cost to you) you will be helping to keep this site running.*

 This book is a must!
 You will be able to navigate all of the requirements for each of the veterinary medical colleges: Check out this book: Veterinary Medical School Admission Requirements (VMSAR).
 If you want all of the requirements for vet school in one handy book, then check it out here on Amazon, there are new and used options.

 - Association of American Veterinary Medical Colleges (AAVMC) (Author)